aybehrouz/argennon/proposal.md

 ### Exceptions

 An exception is thrown programmatically using the `athrow` instruction.
 Exceptions can also be thrown by various Algorand Virtual Machine instructions if they detect an abnormal condition.
+Some exceptions are unchecked and will always abort the execution of the smart contract.

 ### Method Invocation Completion